MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Clauses

 Clauses are the building blocks of rules and contain the heart of your fraud strategy.
-They use values in the event payload with Fraud Protection’s AI scores to accept, reject, review, or challenge events.
+They use values in the event payload with Fraud Protection’s AI scores to approve, reject, review, or challenge events.
 They follow the basic structure of:

     RETURN *decision*
     WHEN *condition is true*

-You can create a clause to return a decision of Approve, Reject, Challenge, or Review, and include optional parameters to send more information about the [decision](fpl-lang-ref.md).
+You can create a clause to return a decision of *Approve*, *Reject*, *Challenge*, or *Review*, and include optional parameters to send more information about the [decision](fpl-lang-ref.md).

-Everything following the WHEN keyword must evaluate to either True or False.
+Everything following the **WHEN** keyword must evaluate to either True or False.
 This Boolean expression can be formed using a combination of values from the [event payload](rules.md#clauses), [user-defined lists](lists.md), and [AI-based bot and risk scores](rules.md#post-bot-scoring-clauses).

 For information about the syntax used for writing clauses see the [Rules language guide](fpl-lang-ref.md).

+When a clause is triggered (that is, the **WHEN** statement returns True), the *decision* specified in the **RETURN** statement is returned, and no subsequent clauses are run.
+If a condition matches the decision but no clause within the rule is triggered, the rule executes by default.

+    RETURN Approve(“NO_CLAUSE_HIT”).

 Clauses run sequentially in the order they are displayed on the page.
-Click the arrows to the right of each clause to re-order a clause.
+Click the arrows to the right of each clause to change the position clause.

-When a clause is triggered (that is, the **WHEN** statement returns True), the decision specified in the **RETURN** statement is returned, and no subsequent clauses are run.
-If a condition matches the decision but no clause within the rule is triggered, by default the rule is executed, as shown in the following example.

-    RETURN Approve(“NO_CLAUSE_HIT”).

 The sequential ordering of clauses is divided into three distinct sections: *Pre-Score*, *Post-Bot Score* (which is applicable only for account creation and account login rules), and *Post-Risk Score*.
-These sections indicate when the clause is run relative to Fraud Protection’s advanced, adaptive AI score generation.
+These sections indicate when the clause is run relative to Fraud Protection’s advanced,  AI score generation.

 #### Prior-to-all-scoring clauses